lornzoe/lornzoe.github.io/_posts/2020-07-25-i-bought-a-new-mouse.md

 categories: update
 comments: false
 ---
-bought a new mouse. it's pretty fancy, not gonna lie. but it comes on tuesday. it's a razer viper mini.
+bought a new mouse. it's pretty fancy, ngl. but it comes on tuesday. it's a razer viper mini.